In the Wake of the Polar Explorers – Authentic Experience

 You will meet modern day scientists if you visit any of the bases.
 The Ukrainian research station Vernadsky is a regular stop and the oldest surviving British Station at Port Lockroy looks forward to the ships visit.
 It is run by a historic trust to preserve the buildings as they were in 1940’s.
 Three volunteers maintain the site over the summer with no heating and primitive living conditions.
 You can post letters home from Antarctica here with special stamps.
 Having sailed the ship and become used to working out on deck in the elements sets you apart from the duvet jacket cocooned tourists that arrive by cruise ship.

-Elephant Island to South Georgia – Shackleton’s Journey
+South Georgia – Shackleton’s Journey

-The sea journey is treacherous even in modern times, with plenty of icebergs and rough seas but Shackleton, Tom Crean, Worsley, Vincent, McNeish and McCarthy did it in an open boat that was modified with a canvas cover and raised bulwarks.
+Shackleton’s sea route from Elephant Island to South Georgia is treacherous even in modern times, with plenty of icebergs and rough seas but Shackleton, Tom Crean, Worsley, Vincent, McNeish and McCarthy did it in an open boat that was modified with a canvas cover and raised bulwarks.
 The James Caird landed on the exposed side of South Georgia and they had to climb over the mountains to the whaling station in Stromness.
-It took him 4 months to get a rescue ship from the mainland but all 28 men survived.
-Europa crew’s are dropped ashore to walk the last part of Shackleton’s route, but we do it in summer.
-In Grytviken you can toast Shackleton’s grave.
+It took him 4 months to get a rescue ship from the mainland but all 28 men that sailed with him on Endurance survived.

 Stranded on Paulet Island – The Swedish Antarctic Expedition 1901-1904